 - Hospitals (state, local and private): 25%

 - Offices of other health practitioners: 4%

 - Educational services (state, local and private): 3%

 The Demand for Primary Care

-Ferrara said family nurse practitioners are the largest NP specialty to provide primary care, followed by pediatric and gerontology NPs who provide care for those specialized populations.
-In fact, the American Association of Nurse Practitioners (AANP) reported 83.4 percent of NPs were prepared in primary care in 2016.
+Family nurse practitioners are the largest NP specialty to provide primary care, followed by pediatric and gerontology NPs who provide care for specialized populations.
+In fact, the American Association of Nurse Practitioners (AANP) reports that nearly 90% of NPs are trained to deliver primary care.

 NPs provide primary care not only in physician offices but also in diverse settings that include community centers, women’s health centers, skilled nursing centers, rehabilitation centers and schools.
 About half of the states in the U.S. let NPs practice without the supervision of a physician.
 The demand for primary care NPs is particularly high in rural areas and other locations underserved by physicians.